 Audiovisual and media policy

 Audiovisual policy in the EU is governed by Articles 167 and 173 of the Treaty on the Functioning of the European Union (TFEU).
-The key piece of legislation in this field is the Audiovisual Media Services Directive, which was revised in 2018.
-The main EU instrument to help the industry (especially the film industry) is the MEDIA strand of the Creative Europe programme.
-The Charter of Fundamental Rights of the European Union asks for respect for ‘the freedom and pluralism of the media’.
+The key piece of legislation in this field is the Audiovisual Media Services Directive.
+The main EU instrument to help the industry is the MEDIA strand of the Creative Europe programme.
+The Charter of Fundamental Rights of the European Union demands respect for ‘the freedom and pluralism of the media’.
+The European Media Freedom Act establishes a common framework for media services in the internal market.

 Legal basis

-The Treaty of Rome did not provide for any direct powers in the field of audiovisual and media policy, and neither does the Treaty on European Union.
+The Treaty on European Union does not provide for any direct powers in the field of audiovisual and media policy.
 Jurisdiction over media policy is instead drawn from various articles of the TFEU in order to construct policies for the different media and communication technology sectors.
 This is a necessity arising from the complex nature of media goods and services, which can be defined neither solely as cultural goods nor simply as economic goods.
 The legal basis is contained in the TFEU in the form of Articles 28, 30, 34 and 35 (free movement of goods); 45-62 (free movement of persons, services and capital); 101-109 (competition policy); 114 (technological harmonisation and approximation); 165 (education); 166 (vocational training); 167 (culture); 173 (industry); and 207 (common commercial policy).
+Protocol (No 29) to the TFEU on the system of public broadcasting in the Member States aims to strike a balance between the EU rules on competition on the one hand and the right of the Member States to organise and fund public service broadcasting with a public service remit on the other.

 Objectives